-I always travel carry-on only, it’s not out of any strong-held philosophy but simply out of laziness and necessity.
+I travel carry-on only.
+Min you it’s not out of any strong-held philosophy but simply out of laziness and necessity.
 I don’t have that many clothes to begin with.
 I have a total of 4 pairs of shoes, 2 of which are climbing shoes.
 So I simply do not have a lot of stuff to choose from.
 My whole wardrobe will most likely fit in a medium-sized suitcase.

 From the many years I’ve been traveling, I’ve developed what you might call a ‘uniform’: a set of clothes that layer well that form the bulk of my travel closet.
 The ‘uniform’ fits in a carry-on size bag, so there you have it.

 (Ahem, that’s why if you look closely, you might notice that I practically always wear the same thing.)